-It is of interest that women have just as many sexual problems as men.
-In the past 15 years, more attention has been given to male sexual problems, mostly erectile dysfunction, as medications have been available for treating this common condition.
-Now women with decreased desire, decreased lubrication, decrased aroiusal, and lack of orgasm can now be treated.
+Women have just as many sexual problems as men.
+In the past 15 years, more attention has been given to male sexual problems mostly erectile dysfunction as medications have been available for treating this common condition.
+Now women with decreased desire, decreased lubrication, deceased arousal, and lack of orgasm can now be treated.

 What Causes Sexual Dysfunction?

 Physical causes.
 Many physical and/or medical conditions can cause problems with sexual function.
-These conditions include diabetes, heart disease, neurological diseases, hormonal imbalances, menopause plus such chronic diseases as kidney disease or liver failure, and alcoholism or drug abuse.
+These conditions include diabetes, heart disease, neurological diseases, hormonal imbalances, menopause and chronic diseases as kidney disease, liver failure, alcoholism or drug abuse.
 In addition, the side effects of certain medications, including some antidepressant drugs, can affect sexual desire and function.

 Psychological causes.
 These include work-related stress and anxiety, concern about sexual performance, marital or relationship problems, depression, feelings of guilt, or the effects of a past sexual trauma.

 The most common problems related to sexual dysfunction in women include:

 - Inhibited sexual desire.
 This involves a lack of sexual desire or interest in sex.
 Many factors can contribute to a lack of desire including hormonal changes associated with menopause, medical conditions and treatments (for example, cancer and chemotherapy), depression, pregnancy, stress, and fatigue.
 Boredom with regular sexual routines also may contribute to a lack of enthusiasm for sex, as can lifestyle factors, such as careers and the care of children.

 - Inability to become aroused.
 For women, the inability to become physically aroused during sexual activity often involves insufficient vaginal lubrication.
 This inability also may be related to anxiety or inadequate stimulation.